Mary Tyler Chapter, NSDAR

 Genealogical Records

 As a result of the work of DAR members, the DAR library has assembled a tremendous amount of material not available anywhere else in the world.
-To better search this remarkable collection, DAR volunteers are currently working on creating a master index of the collection.
 Members of our chapter have contributed family record pages from their Bibles to be bound and placed in the DAR Library Genealogical Records Collection.
 Our members have also written and donated books on family genealogy to the DAR Library in Washington D.C.
+Our Registrar and members have access to a large online database containing many DAR applications from the last 127 years.
+This lineage information may help in your application process.